spine-tools/Spine-Toolbox/docs/source/SpineTutorialA5CaseStudy.rst

 #.
 Repeat the above procedure to create a database for the ‘output’ Data Store.
 #.
 Click on the small arrow next to the Tool icon |tool_icon| and drag the
    ‘SpineOpt’ item from the drop-down menu into the *Design View*.
-This will open the Add *Tool dialog*.
+This will open the Add *Tool dialogue*.
 Type ‘SpineOpt’ as the Tool name and click **Ok**.
 #.
 Drag the Data Connection icon |dc_icon| from the tool bar and drop it into the
    Design View.
-This will open the *Add Data connection dialog*.
+This will open the *Add Data connection dialogue*.
 Type in ‘Data Connection’ and click on **Ok**.
 #.
 To import the model of the planning problem into the Spine database, you need
    to create an *Import specification*.
 Create an *Import specification* by clicking